-43.25 Voluntary Separation Incentives – Voluntary Retirement Incentives
+43.26 Voluntary Separation Incentives – Voluntary Retirement Incentives

 The Employer will have the discretion to participate in a Voluntary Separation Incentive Program or a Voluntary Retirement Incentive Program, if such programs are provided for in the 2025-2027 operating budget.
-Such participation must be in accordance with the program guidelines adopted by the OFM State Human Resources and the Department of Retirement Systems, following consultation with the Office of Financial Management.
+Such participation must be in accordance with the program guidelines adopted by the OFM State Human Resources and Department of Retirement Systems.
 Program incentives or offering of such incentives are not subject to the grievance procedure.

 Article 44 Health Care Benefits Amounts